aurbac/api-gateway-rest-http/README.md

    1. If successful, **Response Body** is displayed with **{"success":false }**\.

-## Create the method to post a note
+## Create the method to POST a note

 1. Create the **POST** method as follows: